Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Fermionic Matching States

 Let $F$ be a $4$-regular multigraph on $n$ vertices.
 Throughout, we assume that $F$ is loop-free and connected.
 The former assumption is valid without loss of generality, because any self-loop on some vertex $v$ in $F$ immediately implies that $v$ is disconnected from all other vertices in the corresponding circle graph $G$.
 The latter assumption simplifies our presentation, as we may consider each connected component one at a time.
 Note that two disjoint components in $F$ give rise to at least two disjoint components in $G$, implying that the graph state $\ket{G}$ is separable across that bipartition.

 A $4$-regular multigraph naturally induces a perfect matching on $4n$ half-edges.
 We can further assign each edge with a direction, given by the orientation of some Eulerian tour $T$ on $F$.
 (Recall that the circle graph is obtained from $F$ by drawing a particular Eulerian tour.)
-This perfect matching structure then naturally induces a class of fermionic Gaussian states, which we describe here.
+This perfect matching structure then naturally induces a class of FGSs, which we describe here.

 Half-edges in $F$ will be labeled as $h_v^\alpha$ where $v$ indicates one of the incident vertices $\alpha\in [4]$ is some labeling of the four half-edges on $v$.
 Given a tour $T$ of the multigraph $F$ we define the half-edge sequence, $\HS(T)$, as the sequence of half-edges traced out by the tour using the following labeling convention for the $\alpha$ parameters.